jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **revenue from the Crown** means any amount brought to charge from the Crown (not being revenue received from any other public authority) by any public authority for the supply of outputs (within the meaning of the Public Finance Act 1989) by that public authority; but does not include—
     (a) any goods and services tax, chargeable in accordance with the provisions of this Act, on the supply of outputs by that public authority:
     (b) any revenue collected by that public authority as agent on behalf of the Crown
+  - **right holder** has the same meaning as in section 4 of the Resale Right for Visual Artists Act 2023
   - **secondhand goods** , does not include—
     (a) secondhand goods consisting of any fine metal; or (b) secondhand goods which are—